 She never really forgave me for my assumption that she was meditating and gave me grief about it every time we recalled the incident.

-Her medical team began to have Amy move to various positions in hopes of relieving the stress on our little one and were able to find a very awkward position that seemed to help.
+Her medical team moved Amy to various positions in hopes of relieving the stress on our little one.
+They were able to find a very awkward position that seemed to help.
 Amy was focused and told the staff she could maintain the very uncomfortable pose as long as needed.
+She was able to maintain her position for about fifteen minutes before the contractions reached a point where her team said it was time for Amy to deliver the baby.

-The rest of the delivery was a blur, however, I remembered the most important task of any husband present at their child’s birth.
-Do as you’re told and don’t get in the way.
+The rest of the delivery was a blur; however, I remembered the most important task of any husband present at their child’s birth: Do as you’re told and don’t get in the way.

 A few days later, I lay on the couch with Claire Bear asleep on my chest.
 I watched as her breath went in and out and realized in that moment that I had never been closer to heaven.